open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 All dependencies, except system libraries, are provided or can be automatically installed with the release package.

-All essential system libraries are installed when you install the MCU package using the Ubuntu or CentOS's package management system.
+All essential system libraries are installed when you install the OWT server package using the Ubuntu or CentOS's package management system.

-Regarding Node.js*, make sure it's installed in your system prior to installing the MCU.
-We recommend version 8.11.1.
+Regarding Node.js*, make sure it's installed in your system prior to installing the OWT server.
+We recommend version 8.15.0.
 Refer to http://nodejs.org/ for the details and installation.

-Before installing the MCU, make sure your login account has sys-admin privileges; i.e. the ability to execute `sudo`.
+Before installing the OWT server, make sure your login account has sys-admin privileges; i.e. the ability to execute `sudo`.

-### 2.3.2 Configure the MCU server machine {#Conferencesection2_3_2}
+### 2.3.2 Configure the OWT server machine {#Conferencesection2_3_2}

-If you run MCU on CentOS, configure the system firewall well to make sure all ports required by MCU server components are open.
+If you run OWT server on CentOS, configure the system firewall well to make sure all ports required by OWT server components are open.

-In order for the MCU server to deliver the best performance on video conferencing, the following system configuration is recommended:
+In order for the OWT server to deliver the best performance on video conferencing, the following system configuration is recommended:

 1. Add or update the following lines in /etc/security/limits.conf, in order to set the maximum numbers of open files, running processes and maximum stack size to a large enough number: